asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 - **The function is convex in $$x$$**: Assume $$\lambda=C$$ is a constant, then the function has the form $$\mathbf{x^2+Cx}$$ which is a family of parabolas. **A parabola is a convex function**, thus the result follows.
 - **The function is concave in $$\lambda$$**: Assume that $$x=C$$ and $$x^2=K$$ are constants, then the function has the form $$\mathbf{C\lambda+K}$$, which is the general form of **affine functions**. **Affine functions are both convex and concave**, but we will be drawing more conclusions based on their concave nature, so we will simply say that **the Lagrangian is concave in $$\lambda$$**.
 Thus, **the Lagrangian is also a family of concave functions**.
 - As a direct consequence of the Lagrangian being a family of concave functions, we can say that **the pointwise infimum of the Lagrangian is a concave function**.
 We established this result in [Quadratic Optimisation Concepts]({% post_url 2021-05-08-quadratic-optimisation-theory %}).
 This result is irrespective of the shape of the Lagrangian in the direction of $$x$$.
+This is important because the

 ![Shape of Lagrangian for a Convex Objective Function](/assets/images/lagrangian-saddle.png)